 They have sweets, snacks or feast together to enjoy the colorful festival and forget all their differences, rivalries or misunderstandings, forgive and become new friends again on Rang Wali Holi Milan.

-Parsis will also celebrate this year’s Parsi New year on the day of colourful festival Holi, which falls on Thursday, 21st March, 2019.
+Parsis will also celebrate this year’s Parsi New year on the day of colorful festival Holi, which falls on Thursday, 21st March 2019.

 Holashtak Dosha 2019, eight days before Holi